 Flywheel is for people who aren’t developers.
 Flywheel entered the market very late, but were quickly able to establish themselves as an easy to use Managed Hosting solution for designers, small business owners, and bloggers.
 If you don’t want to deal with all the technical jargon, go with Flywheel.
 I don’t think any other company has as slick and easy to use dashboard as theirs.
 In nutshell, Flywheel is for people who can configure / setup WordPress sites, but aren’t developers.

 Are you a developer?
 Go with Pagely.
 Last year, Pagely moved their server to Amazon and since then they have been pioneering to provide world-class infrastructure for small blogs, major WooCommere store, membership sites, global corporate site, and SaaS solutions.
 Their infrastructure technology include HHVM, automatic daily backups, real time malware monitoring, built-in redundancy, developer friendly tools (SSH + GIT + Staging + WP-CLI + REST API), SPDY SSL acceleration, PressCDN, and Press Armour.

-If you want a bit of everything, go with WPEngine.
+If you want a bit of everything, go with WPEngine or Kinsta.
 This option is for you if want to scale without compromising the quality of support and loosing developer friendly tools.
 And at the same time, not want to spend a fortune.
 I have been using WPEngine for a long time and never had any problems with them.

 Which hosting provider are you using?
 What do you think about managed WordPress hosting as a whole?
 Please share your thoughts in the comments below.